genyrosk/genyrosk.github.io/content/posts/python-decorators/index.md

 It helps with debugging.
 Keep this in mind when you're writing open source code or if you're expecting other people to work with your functions.

-### One last thing
+### How to write a decorator that works with or without arguments

 With a little bit of care, you can also define decorators that can be used both with and without arguments.
-Most likely, you don’t need this, but it is nice to have the flexibility.
+Most likely, you don’t need this, but sometimes it is nice to have the flexibility.

 ```python{19-24}